-Snehi – Men’s Mental Health Support and Counselling Service since 1994.
-Includes any psychological or emotional issues such as exam stress, family problems, marital issues, domestic violence, discrimination etc.
+Snehi – Mental Health Counselling Service since 1994.
+It covers any psychological or emotional issues such as exam stress, family problems, marital issues, domestic violence, discrimination etc.

 Sanjivini Society for Mental Health – Free counselling for adults (New Delhi)

-Mind Matters Circle – A men’s mental health support group based in Chennai.
-Offers online and offline support, including a WhatsApp group and meet-ups.
+Mind Matters Circle – A mental health support group based in Chennai that offers online and offline support, including a WhatsApp group and meet-ups.
 Contact email@example.com

-Movember – An international organisation that tackles various men’s health issues globally, focusing on suicide, cancer prevention and regularly lists helpful resources for men..
+Movember – An international organisation that tackles various men’s health issues globally, focusing on mental health, suicide and cancer prevention.

-3. Fittr – An App with diets and workout plans, videos, progress tracker, community and coaching.
+Fittr – An App with diets and workout plans, videos, progress tracker, community and coaching

 The Art of Living – Yoga asanas for men, free workshops and training